💻 Work from Australia's most inspiring locations — explore day tours →

 Byron Bay — Surf, Wellness & Creative Energy

 Australia's spiritual home for creative freelancers and remote workers.
-Byron combines serious surf culture with wellness retreats, organic markets, and a coworking community that's grown significantly in the last few years.
-The hinterland towns of Bangalow and Mullumbimby offer quieter alternatives with the same laid-back vibe.
+Byron combines serious surf culture with wellness retreats, organic markets, and a coworking community that's grown significantly in recent years.
+The hinterland towns of Bangalow and Mullumbimby offer quieter alternatives with the same laid-back vibe — and meaningfully lower accommodation costs.

 ☕ Strong cafe coworking 🏄 Surf breaks on doorstep 🧘 Wellness community

-Nomad tip: Book accommodation in the hinterland rather than the beachfront — you'll save significantly and enjoy a quieter workspace during the day.
+Nomad tip: Book accommodation in the hinterland rather than the beachfront — you'll save 30–40% and enjoy a quieter workspace during the day.
+Bangalow is 15 minutes inland and significantly calmer.

 City